cds-hooks/docs/docs/hooks/index.md

 - Field: The name of the field in the context JSON object.
 - Optionality: A string value of either `REQUIRED` or `OPTIONAL`
 - Prefetch Token: A string value of either `Yes` or `No`, indicating whether this field can be tokenized in a prefetch template.
 - Type: The type of the field in the context JSON object, expressed as the JSON type, or the name of a FHIR Resource type.
-Valid types are *string*, *number*, *object*, *array*, or the name of a FHIR resource type.
+Valid types are *boolean*, *string*, *number*, *object*, *array*, or the name of a FHIR resource type.
 When a field can be of multiple types, type names MUST be separated by a *pipe* (`|`)
 - Description: A functional description of the context value.
 If this value can change according to the FHIR version in use, the description SHOULD describe the value for each supported FHIR version.

 ### FHIR resources in context